- (84) 12345-6789

 Director of Research Strategy; Associate Director, Precision Medicine, UC San Francisco

-In the UCSF Office of Research and the School of Medicine Dean’s Office, she works with scientific experts and leaders from across academia, industry and government sectors to identify and frame scientific opportunities, technical feasibility, and organizational challenges.
-She develops and supports research training programs, efforts to secure major research and infrastructure funding, and provides advice, consultation and analysis on scientific initiatives.
+Dr. Hook-Barnard is Director of Research Strategy and Associate Director, Precision Medicine at the University of California, San Francisco.
+She serves as director of the UCSF Precision Medicine Platform Committee, which aims to conceptualize and build precision medicine as a central overarching institutional vision at UCSF.
+She helped launch and serves as Executive Director for the California Initiative to Advance Precision Medicine (CIAPM).
+In the UCSF Office of Science Policy and Strategy, she works with scientific experts and leaders from across academia, industry and government sectors to identify and frame scientific opportunities, technical feasibility, and organizational challenges.
+She develops and supports efforts to secure major research and infrastructure funding, supports research training programs, and provides advice, consultation and analysis on scientific initiatives.

-Hook-Barnard’s primary interests are in areas of emerging science, technology and medicine, from fundamental research to translational application and clinical practice, including issues of policy, regulation, ethical and societal concerns, and workforce.
-From 2008 to 2015, she worked as a senior program officer with the National Academy of Sciences (NAS) and the Institute of Medicine (IOM).
+Dr. Hook-Barnard’s primary interests are in areas of emerging science, technology, and medicine, spanning fundamental discovery to translational application, clinical practice, and population health research, including issues of policy, regulation, ethical and societal concerns, and workforce.
+From 2008- 2015, she worked as a senior program officer with the National Academy of Sciences (NAS) and the Institute of Medicine’s (IOM).
 At the NAS and IOM, she developed and administered a variety of programs, working with academic faculty, scientists, engineers, clinicians, business leaders and policy experts.
-She served as the study director for six National Academies reports, including Toward Precision Medicine: Building a Knowledge Network for Biomedical Research and a New Taxonomy of Disease (2011), and Sharing Clinical Trial Data: Maximizing Benefits, Minimizing Risk (2015.)
+She served as the study director for six National Academies reports, including Toward Precision Medicine: Building a Knowledge Network for Biomedical Research and a New Taxonomy of Disease (2011), Determining Core Capabilities in Chemical and Biological Defense Science and Technology (2012) and Sharing Clinical Trial Data: Maximizing Benefits, Minimizing Risk (2015.)

 Keith Yamamoto, PhD